SC-Gator/LM2576-12-power-supply/README.md

 A simple DIY switching power supply for Eurorack modular synths.
 This is an attempt to offer a high power but very cheap option for DIY synth makers.

 Requires 15V DC input, recommended 3A.
-You could use a slighty higher voltage and lower power input, but efficiency will decrease, as well as possible output power.
-Use higher power at your own risk.
+You could use a slighty higher voltage but efficiency will decrease.
+You can decrease input power, if you think you'll use less than the max rating.
+Use higher power at your own risk!

 Have not been able to test the output power, but could be about: +12V/2000mA, -12V/600mA, 5V/300mA.
 Could vary a lot, especially as 5V regulator takes power from 12V line.
 Maybe a future redesign will take power from the input line.
 Be careful to use components (like the inductors) that can support the load.